tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 * Code * Issues * Pull requests * Actions * Projects * Wiki * Security * Insights * Settings
 ```

-- click on the right-most one: `Settings'
+- click on right-most one: `Settings'
-- scroll down to the bottom of the page
+- scroll down to bottom
-- click on the `Delete this repository` button
+- click on `Delete this repository` button
 - follow the instructions to confirm...

 Note: the page listing all of the repositories for `tcrook0` comes back.